 Step 2 - Bring the wires up into the factory fuse box by following the factory wires.

 These pictures show how to use a zip-tie to aid in bringing the wires up into the factory fuse box.

 Note: I then added another piece of tape wrapped in the opposite direction.
 This is so the tape doesn't get hung up when pulling the bundle up through.
 Also use some lubricant to help it slide though.

 Step 3 - Use your Low-Profile add-a-circuit fuse taps to make the final connections.

-Note: factory fuse layouts might vary depending on your specific year/options.
+Note: Factory fuse box layouts may vary depending on your specific year/options.
 These connections were made on a 2018 Tacoma TRD Off Road.
 (Fuse tap closest to the engine was the ignition sense and the tap closest to the fender was used as the light sense)

 Pretty self-explanatory from the pictures but the Dual MRBF mounts directly to the batteries positive post and provides the circuit protection for both the Blue Sea 5025 fuse block (100A) and Switch-Pros 9100 (125A).